Admissions

 The Advanced Placement Program (AP) (College Entrance Examination Board), the International Baccalaureate Program (IB) and the results of some foreign maturity certificate examinations enable undergraduate students to receive credit toward the bachelor’s degree on the basis of performance in college-level examinations or proficiency examinations related to the School’s degree requirements, subject to the approval of the School.
 For details, please see the undergraduate admissions website.

 AP credit, IB credit and maturity certificate examinations will be evaluated and posted to the student’s record no sooner than the end of the sophomore year, after consultation with the student’s adviser.
 However, a student’s AP, IB and maturity certificate examinations scores can be used to serve as a prerequisite for more advanced courses directly upon matriculation.
-Please note: The maximum number of units allowed toward the degree requirements of the School that are a result of any possible combination of nonresident special examination programs and courses taken at a college or a university while the applicant is in high school shall not exceed 32.
+Please note: The maximum number of credits allowed toward the degree requirements of the School that are a result of any possible combination of nonresident special examination programs and courses taken at a college or a university while the applicant is in high school shall not exceed 32.

 Advanced Placement Program (AP)